-In his directorial debut, Robert Duvall gives what is arguably 1997’s best performance by an actor.
+In The Apostle, his directorial debut, Robert Duvall gives what is arguably 1997’s best performance by an actor.

-How rare it is to see a character who loves and worships God and who, like so many saints, ALSO sins and gets angry with God.
 In this, we find a truer example of the gospel at work than we would in a preachy, two-dimensional story.
 This gospel feels applicable to own own lives, unlike the harsh and punishing prescriptions of judgmental and legalistic TV preachers.
-This reverend does not seem so alien and threatening when he’s onstage shouting at congregants, is revealed to be thoroughly human as we discover his weaknesses, his heart, and his own incomplete understanding of an incomprehensible God.
+This reverend, who can seem alien and threatening when he’s onstage shouting at congregants, is revealed to be thoroughly human as we discover his weaknesses, his heart, and his own incomplete understanding of an incomprehensible God.

 Unlike so much wishful-thinking storytelling in Christian media, The Apostle isn’t about how his devotion to Jesus brings him to the end of wrestling with sin.
 It remains a realistic character sketch about a sinner who, after a battle with his conscience, emerges wiser, his faith renewed, but still flawed and struggling.
 This rings true in a way that audiences should find easier to receive than a sermon.

 When seen in combination with the simple powerful telling of the gospel in Spielberg’s Amistad, The Apostle should have viewers thinking about the gospel in a fresh new way this year… and I suspect its power will make it an enduring favorite.